apalache-mc/apalache/CONTRIBUTING.md

 ### Publishing libraries to Maven Central

-The libraries `org.apalache-mc:tla-ir_2.13`, `org.apalache-mc:tla-ir-java`, and
+The libraries `org.apalache-mc:tla-ir_2.13`, `org.apalache-mc:tla-ir-java`,
+`org.apalache-mc:tla-io_2.13`, and `org.apalache-mc:tla-io-java` are published in
-`org.apalache-mc:tla-io_2.13` can be published independently of the Apalache distribution.
+lockstep, independently of the Apalache distribution.
+The Java facades target Java 21 and use unsuffixed artifact names.
+See [the Java API guide](tla-ir-java/README.md).

 #### Automated publishing